interias/3d-printing/README.md

 # 3d-printing
 An accumulation of my settings and experiences

+## Checklist before starting a print:
+- Slicer: Correct Printer, Profile, Filament used?
+Checked for Oerhangs/Bridging?
+- Machine: Belt Tension correct?
+Nozzle unclogged/clean?
+Any signs of changes on last print?

 ## First Layer Problems:
 - Adhesive force is caused by a complex behaviour between two surfaces.
 Keep your plate very clean!
 Wash your plate with water, soap and a kitchen sponge (maybe multiple times)!
 Don’t use IPA!
 Don’t touch your Plate!
 Don’t get dust or fibers on your plate (maybe use cleaning paper)!
 Use one plate for one purpose/material or clean the plates very good (multiple times) between those applications!
 Maybe wear latex-gloves!
 - Heat your bed up!
 Slow Down First Layer speed (30-60 mm/s on ABS)!
 Make your first Layer height larger (0.25 on a 0.4 nozzle)!
 Do more squish (~0.04) on a textured plate!